Powerful cyclone floods homes, cuts communications in western Myanmar; at least 6 dead, 700 injured

 Mocha largely spared the Bangladeshi city of Cox's Bazar, which initially had been in the storm's predicted path.
 Authorities had evacuated hundreds of thousands of people before the cyclone veered east.

-About a dozen people were injured on Saint Martin’s Island, while some 300 homes were either destroyed or damaged, leading Bengali-language daily Prothom Alo reported.
+About a dozen people were injured on Saint Martin’s Island, the Prothom Alo newspaper reported.

 U.N. agencies and aid workers in Bangladesh had prepositioned tons of dry food and dozens of ambulances in the refugee camps that house more than 1 million Rohingya Muslims who fled persecution in Myanmar.